tomwjerry/listvulkangamelibs/README.md

 # List of 3D game libraries
-A list of 3D "game" libraries and engines made for the vulkan game engine.
+A list of 3D "game" libraries and engines made with the Vulkan graphics API.
 Found some not mentioned here?
 Feel free to create a pull request!
 Note the list is made without any specified order in mind.

 ## The list: